Invest in India FDI and Profit Repatriation – IT Sector

 FAQ’s by RBI

 Q1.
-If company issued the shares to non-resident on Non-Repatriable basis, whether that company is required to submit the FLA Return?
+If the company issued the shares to non-residents on a Non-Repatriable basis, is that company required to submit the FLA Return?

-Ans.: Shares issued by reporting company to non-resident on Non-Repatriable basis should not be considered as foreign investment; therefore, companies which have issued the shares to non-resident only on Non-Repatriable basis, is not required to submit the FLA Return.
+Ans.: Shares issued by reporting company to non-resident on a Non-Repatriable basis should not be considered as foreign investment; therefore, companies which have issued the shares to non-resident only on a Non-Repatriable basis is not required to submit the FLA Return.

-Q2: What is meant by investment on repatriation basis and investment on non-repatriation basis?
+Q2: What is meant by investment on a repatriation basis and investment on a non-repatriation basis?

-Q3: What are the guidelines on valuation of capital instruments?
+Q3: What are the guidelines on the valuation of capital instruments?

 Ans.: Please refer to regulation 11 of FEMA 20(R).